gumroad/shortest/README.md

 - React >=19.0.0 (if using with Next.js 14+ or Server Actions)
 - Next.js >=14.0.0 (if using Server Components/Actions)

-⚠️ **Known Issues**
+> [!WARNING]
-- Using this package with React 18 in Next.js 14+ projects may cause type conflicts with Server Actions and `useFormStatus`
+> Using this package with React 18 in Next.js 14+ projects may cause type conflicts with Server Actions and `useFormStatus`
+>
-- If you encounter type errors with form actions or React hooks, ensure you're using React 19
+> If you encounter type errors with form actions or React hooks, ensure you're using React 19

-### Getting Started
+### Getting started

 1. Clone the repository:
    ```bash